 Snape shrugged.
 Dumbledore frowned.
 "It's possible Minerva but how to prove it..."
 He let the sentence hang.

-Dumbledore sighed but nodded.
-"Certainly and thank you for briefing us immediately.
-Where do you think the Death Eaters are and what will they do about their copy of this missive?"
+Dumbledore sighed mentally and let it be.
+The man was stubborn and fighting with him on this would avail nothing.
+"Very well but do take it easy, Severus.
+Thank you for briefing us so quickly despite your injury.
+Now off with you.
+Oh, by the way, where do you think the Death Eaters are and what will they do about their copy of this missive?"

 "That's easy..."
 Snape said, rising to his feet carefully.
 "I'm certain they are at Malfoy Manor trying to decipher it as we speak.
 It will take them longer as they won't accept they are the ones spoken of at the beginning and certainly, they won't think of Potter at all at the end.
 Meanwhile, as they fight over what the message means, it gives us more time to sweep them up and send them to Azkaban."

-"Hmm, you may be right...I'll have to speak with Moody and Shacklebolt about it, I think," Dumbledore said more to himself than the other two.
-Please go and get some rest Severus and if you think of anything else we might need to know..."
+"Hmm, you may be right...I'll have to speak with Moody and Shacklebolt about this as soon as possible," Dumbledore said more to himself than the other two.
+"Very well see you at breakfast and if you think of anything else we might need to know..."